Democrats smash Watergate record for House popular vote in midterms

 Breaking News Emails

-Democrats won the House with the largest margin of victory in history for either party, according to NBC News election data.
+Democrats won the House with the largest margin of victory in a midterms election for either party, according to NBC News election data.

 Of the more than 111 million votes cast in House races nationwide, Democrats took 53.1 percent — retaking control of the House of Representatives by flipping nearly 40 seats — while Republicans received 45.2 percent of the vote.